Navigation Service

 After configuring the navigation service for your machine, navigate to the CONTROL tab of the machine’s page in the Viam app and expand the card matching the name of your service to use an interface for rover navigation.

-Here, you can toggle the mode of the service between Manual and Waypoint to start and stop navigation, add waypoints and obstacles, and view the position of your rover base on a map:
+Here, you can add waypoints and obstacles and view the position of your rover base on a map:

 An example control interface for a navigation service in the Viam app Control Tab.